 IT'S OKAY TO BREAK THEM!...EVEN ALL OF THEM!

 Any time I try to do anything that resembles my Christmas from when I was a child, it comes with a painful feeling inside, almost of mourning.
 A big part of me wishes I can go back in time, to when I was a kid and relive all my Christmases.
 Back when not only did I have my family with me, but my family that has passed away over the years.

 Sometimes Christmas music is unpredictable to me.
-I can put on the same music all the time (which by the way, I listen to all year) and I never know how my emotions will go.
+I can put on the same music all the time and I never know how my emotions will go.
 Most of the time I'll enjoy it, even get the warm fuzzies from time to time.
 But there are times where it brings up raw emotions.
 I go back in my rut wanting "the good ole days."
 I never know when it's going to hit...I can be in a great mood and then all of a sudden BAM...I'm in the rut again.

-I have prayed a lot about it and God showed me all the way from Thanksgiving into Christmas little things here and there that have helped me.
+I have prayed a lot about it and God showed me a few things and I'm sharing them with you here.

 Like I said, it's okay to break all your traditions that you grew up with.
 For some reason I NEEDED to know that it was okay.
 I almost felt guilty if I didn't do it.